programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 The videos for this lesson were selected from politically polarized news sources (ranked by allsides.com), including the "left-leaning" sources of New York Times, Vox, and NBC News and the "right-leaning" Daily Mail, Fox News, and the Daily Wire.

-## Using YouTube Data Tools to Download Metadata
+## Using YouTube Data Tools to Download Metadata and Comments
 Equipped with the video IDs for the videos you have to decided to explore, navigate to the [Video Comments tab](https://ytdt.digitalmethods.net/mod_video_comments.php) on the YouTube Data Tools site.
 Enter the first video ID in the "Video id:" field.
 For ethical purposes, you may choose to have the tool add irreversible hashes to the comment username and ID numbers by clicking on "Pseudonymize."
 Leave the default selection for a .csv file output format and select "Submit query."
 Repeat this process for each video.
 More details on this process can be found in this [instructional video](https://www.youtube.com/watch?v=EnTy_pbkCfM) by the tool's creator - Bernhard Rieder.

 You will notice that there are four downloaded files for each video.
 The download that ends in "comments.csv" contains the text of each video comment.
 The one that ends in "basicinfo.csv" contains the video metadata.
 You do not need the "commentnetwork.gdf" or "authors.csv" files for this tutorial.